biotope/biotope-element/docs/experimental.md

 This is a list of new `biotope-element` features we have decided to experiment with.
 None of these features will be available on the package itself so the regular use of the package is not affected.

-If you want to give us feedback on these experiments, please do so on our issues on github.
-Each experiment below will have it linked at the bottom.
+If you want to give us feedback on these experiments, please do so on our issues on GitHub.
+Each experiment below will have the issue linked at the bottom.

 > __📝 Note:__ Each experiment may or may not require the latest version of the package and may or may not have breaking changes.
 This information will be available per experiment.